 Abstract

-Aim: To study the efficacy of mixed topical regimens with hyaluronate, trehalose, and steroidal anti-inflammatory drugs, to treat intense ocular surface disease (OSD) in patients under topical antiglaucoma agents.
-Methods: Retrospective evaluation of 7,415 medical records of consecutive patients who visited a glaucoma center throughout a 2-year period.
-The analysis included cases with complete information of patients under preserved topical antiglaucoma treatment and who had been diagnosed with OSD, which severity was determined using the OSDI score.
-The variables studied were symptoms and signs related to OSD, as well as the type and duration of topical treatment.
-This study compares the efficacy of two mixed treatment regimens containing a tear substitute without preservatives, and a topical steroid, in patients with moderate/severe OSD.
+Aim: To study the efficacy of mixed topical regimens with hyaluronate, trehalose, and steroidal anti-inflammatory drugs in the treatment of intense ocular surface disease (OSD) in patients under topical antiglaucoma agents.
+Methods: A retrospective evaluation was conducted of 7415 medical records of consecutive patients visiting a glaucoma center throughout a 2-year period.
+The analysis included cases with complete information for patients under preserved topical antiglaucoma treatment who were diagnosed with ocular surface disease (OSD), the severity of which was determined using the OSD Index (OSDI) score.
+Variables investigated were signs and symptoms related to OSD and the type and duration of topical treatment.
+The efficacy of two mixed-treatment regimens containing a tear substitute without preservatives and a topical steroid were compared in patients with moderate/severe OSD.
 Treatments differed in the administration of trehalose (T +) or not (T-).
-Results: From a prevalence of 51.06% (2,634 of the total included cases) of OSD, 725 cases had moderate/severe OSD.
-From these patients 396 cases were into the T+ group and 329 in the T- group.
-In the T+ group, a global clinical improvement of 76.47% (299 out of 391) was found, against 58.38% (188 out of 322; P = 0.024) in the T- group.
-The outcome variables (OSDI, TRL, and corneal fluorescein staining) improved significantly in both groups between the initial visit and the last visit (at least two months later).
-The mean of these variables was significantly better in the T+ group during the last visit (P ≤ 0.01).
-Conclusion: An improvement in OSD variables associated with antiglaucoma drugs was demonstrated, particularly in the group in which trehalose was used.
-Therefore, this agent should be considered for routine use in patients with OSD, especially for situations of moderate to severe intensity, and being more useful when associated with non-preserved artificial tears and topical steroids.
+Results: Of 5158 cases under topical antiglaucoma treatment, 2634 (51.06%) showed some signs of OSD, with 725 cases showing moderate/severe OSD.
+Of these 725 cases, 396 and 329 cases were placed in the T+ and T- groups, respectively.
+In the T+ group, a global clinical improvement of 76.47% (299/391) was found, versus 58.38% (188/322; p = 0.024) in the T- group.
+The outcome variables (OSDI, TRL, and corneal fluorescein staining) improved significantly in both groups between their initial and final visits (at least two months apart).
+The mean of these variables was significantly better in the T+ group during the final visit (p ≤ 0.01).
+Conclusion: An improvement in OSD variables associated with antiglaucoma drugs was observed, particularly in the group that used trehalose.
+Therefore, this agent should be considered for routine use in patients with OSD, especially for cases of moderate to severe intensity; it is most useful when associated with non-preserved artificial tears and topical steroids.

 Keywords